kevin0x90/dkb-online-cashback-reminder/README.md

 # Feel free to contribute and/or provide feedback
 The following additions / features are planned at the moment:

-- Add automatic build of the extension package with travis
 - Add unit tests
 - Add german language support